January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 This reporting is for informational purposes only and is intended to provide employees with helpful and comparable information regarding the cost of their healthcare coverage.
 Moreover, the amount reported does not impact tax liability since the value of the employer contribution to health coverage continues to be excludable from an employee’s gross income under Internal Revenue Code Section 106.

-Coverage to Report
+12DD Coverage to Report

+Generally, the amount reported should include both the portion paid by the employer and the portion paid by the employee.
 See the table below for details on which coverage to report (or not report) on Form W-2, Box 12 using code DD:

 Coverage Type | Reporting Required | Do Not Report | Optional |